Beware of a surprise gift from a large family; the present is one but the obligations many. The benefit fits your size but your obligation their size.

 This reminds me of a story:

-They say that Mullah Nasreddin, the shameless thief of wisdom and jester of the kings, was, once upon a time, a poor but hospitable man, humble teacher in the town of Aksehir.
+They say that Mullah Nasreddin, erstwhile jester of the kings, was, once upon a time, a poor but hospitable man, humble teacher in the town of Aksehir.

-One afternoon a man from Horto - one of his several native villages - paid visit to him and brought a fat duck as a present.
+One afternoon a man from Horto - one of his several native villages, all so proud of him - paid visit and brought a fat duck as a present.
 The Mullah was exceedingly happy.
 Without delay he plucked the duck and prepared a delicious soup, which he shared with his guest.

 "Be welcome" said Nasreddin and invited him to share dinner.